2.16Provisions

 b.
 Rights, preferences and restrictions attached to Shares

 The Company had outstanding FCCBs of USD 337.97 million as of March 31, 2024, bearing coupon rate of 1.50% issued at par, listed on the Singapore Exchange Securities Trading Limited.
-As per Offering Circular issued by the Company, FCCBs are convertible into Company’s fully paid-up equity shares of C5 each at initial conversion price (as adjusted from time to time), at any time on or after February 27, 2020 and up to the close of business on February 7, 2025, at the option of the FCCB holders.
-The conversion price is subject to adjustment w.r.t events as mentioned in Offering Circular, but cannot be below the floor price which is C 452.09.
-FCCBs, which were not converted to fully paid-up equity shares redeemed at 102.66% of their principal amount on February 17, 2025.
+As per Offering Circular issued by the Company, FCCBs are convertible into Company's fully paid-up equity shares of H 5 each at initial conversion price (as adjusted from time to time), at any time on or after February 27, 2020 and up to the close of business on February 7, 2025, at the option of the FCCB holders.
+The conversion price was subject to adjustment w.r.t events as mentioned in Offering Circular, but cannot be below the floor price which is H 452.09.
+All the FCCBs were converted except for USD 0.2 million, which were redeemed at 102.66% of their principal amount during the year ended March 31, 2025.

 f.
 Aggregate number of shares issued for consideration other than cash during the period of five years immediately preceding the reporting date:

-• During the year ended March 31, 2025, 47,018,242 equity shares of C5 each were issued to the FCCB holders pursuant to option exercised in accordance with Offering Circular (refer note 4 (i)).
+• During the year ended March 31, 2025, 47,018,242 equity shares of H 5 each were issued to the FCCB holders pursuant to option exercised in accordance with Offering Circular (refer note 4 (vii)).

-• During the year ended March 31, 2024, 79,952,427 equity shares of C5 each were issued to the FCCB holders pursuant to option exercised in accordance with Offering Circular (refer note 4 (i)).
+• During the year ended March 31, 2024, 79,952,427 equity shares of H 5 each were issued to the FCCB holders pursuant to option exercised in accordance with Offering Circular (refer note 4 (vii)).

-• During the year ended March 31, 2023, 11,930,543 equity shares of C5 each were issued to the FCCB holders pursuant to option exercised in accordance with Offering Circular.
+• During the year ended March 31, 2023, 11,930,543 equity shares of H 5 each were issued to the FCCB holders pursuant to option exercised in accordance with Offering Circular.

-• During the year ended March 31, 2021, 36,469,913 equity shares of C5 each were issued on preferential basis to Lion Meadow Investment Limited, an affiliate to Warburg Pincus LLC as partial consideration for acquisition of equity shares of Bharti Telemedia Limited.
+• During the year ended March 31, 2021, 36,469,913 equity shares of H 5 each were issued on preferential basis to Lion Meadow Investment Limited, an affiliate to Warburg Pincus LLC as partial consideration for acquisition of equity shares of Bharti Telemedia Limited.

 b) Securities premium: Securities premium is used to record the premium on issue of equity shares.
 The same is utilised in accordance with the provisions of the Act.